Salt water bathing – an eczema parent’s guide

 Firstly, of course, it would be logical to assume that the ability of salt to pull water from soft tissue would result in very dry skin.
 Of course this is all down to how long you bathe for… don’t stay in salty water for hours on end!

-Furthermore, sea salt is packed with healthy skin-friendly minerals like magnesium, calcium, and potassium.
-Magnesium is an anti-inflammatory and antimicrobial mineral that not only eases itching, but also draws the moisture from eczema-causing bacteria and fungi to hinder its development.
+However, sea salt is packed with healthy skin-friendly minerals like magnesium, calcium, and potassium.
+Magnesium is an anti-inflammatory and antimicrobial mineral that can ease itching.
+It is also thought that the minerals in sea water are absorbed by the skin, helping to keep it soft and moisturised.

 How to prepare a salt water bath for eczema treatment